Skip to content

 substitute teacher shortage solutions

-Across the country, districts nationwide have noticed an issue this school year: a substitute teacher shortage.
+Across the country, districts nationwide have noticed an issue this school year in recent school years: a substitute teacher shortage.

-1. Limiting Substitute Hours for the Affordable Care Act
+1. Districts Limiting Substitute Hours because of the Affordable Care Act

 Many districts are concerned about the Affordable Care Act — and the potential that substitute teachers, who’ve never previously qualified for benefits, could become eligible under the new law.
 Out of concern for the financial impact this could have, some districts have already taken the precaution to limit the number of hours substitutes can work.
 The most common is limiting substitutes to no more than 30 hours per week.